anilpokharel/anilpokharel/README.md

 ---

-## ⚡ Fun fact
+## ⚡ Words of Lord Krishna

-My code once made the computer laugh...
-I accidentally left a 'ha-ha' comment in the middle of debugging. 😄
+"Let the ages pass, let the stars fade yet you shall ebdure, so the world may see what becomes of warrior without peace."
 ---

 ### Connect with me